 - No subdivisions found.

 Infants and young children with Klinefelter syndrome are sometimes initially identified because of an abnormality in the location of the urinary opening in the penis (hypospadias), small penis or testes, or developmental delay (e.g. speech delay).
 Older children and teenagers are sometimes diagnosed with Klinefelter syndrome if secondary sexual characteristics do not develop completely, puberty is delayed, testes are small or breast development occurs.
 Many males with Klinefelter syndrome are not identified until they have infertility problems as adults.
 Men with Klinefelter syndrome may have a relatively increased risk to develop breast cancer.
-Most males with Klinefelter syndrome have normal intelligence but there is a higher than average frequency of delayed development of language skills.
+Most males with Klinefelter syndrome have normal intelligence but there is a high risk of language delay and social functioning challenges.
 There is a correlation between the number of extra X chromosomes and the degree of physical and intellectual deficits.

 Men with Klinefelter syndrome may have an increased risk for endocrine conditions such as diabetes mellitus, hypothyroidism and hypoparathyroidism and autoimmune diseases such as systemic lupus erythematosus, Sjogren syndrome and rheumatoid arthritis.
 For more information about these conditions, please search for them in by name in NORD's Rare Disease Database.